More Garrus Mask Work

 These are the sculptures for the interior of the mouth - the upper and lower jaws, and the tongue.
 I did do things a little bit backwards, here.
 The teeth were already attached into the jaw, so I ended up sculpting these to fit around them.
 It would've been better to wait and fit the teeth to the gums, rather than the other way around.
 Lesson learned!

 At this point, I was thinking to add a vision point through the bottom of the lower jaw, so hence why there's a dip in the bottom inner jaw there, under where the tongue will sit.
 I later decided that vision point was unnecessary, as I could see down past the mandibles just fine.

 The sculptures for the upper and lower mouth were made with a built-in mold wall, so I simply filled them with plaster to make their molds.

 The tongue needed a mold wall, though.
 Here, I cut out the rim of a plastic container and hot glued it down around the tongue.
 The interior was well coated with petroleum jelly so it would not stick to the mold, and then the whole thing was filled with plaster to make the tongue mold.

-The inner mouth parts have been fitted into place around the teeth.
+The inner mouth parts have been cast in rubber latex and fitted into place around the teeth.
 They were a good fit - not perfect, as you can see, but good enough for a part of the mask that would only barely be visible!